 - 3A-Certified strainers are important parts of a strong sanitation program

 - 3A is a group made up of several industry associations for the purpose of promoting good sanitation and public health

 - Contamination can destroy product, force recalls, bring lawsuits, and foul production equipment

 - 3A-certified Y strainers can be properly cleaned

-To learn more about our 3A-certified Y strainers, just contact us here at SaniClean Strainers.
-We make strainers with a huge variety of materials and can surely meet your specifications.
+To learn more about our 3A-certified Y-strainers and how they can work for you, just contact us here at SaniClean Strainers.
+We make strainers with a huge variety of materials that can surely meet your specifications for your applications.